 XXII From the CCA: Area A, Area B, Area C: The 1995 Interim Agreement ("Oslo II") divided the West Bank into three administrative areas-Area A, Area B, and Area C-in an arrangement that was intended to last until 1999, by which time a final status agreement was supposed to have been reached.
-The Interim Agreement granted the Palestinian Authority (PA) full jurisdiction over civil affairs in Areas A and B is its responsibility for "internal security and public order." in Area A, while A Area B is a supposed to have been reached.
-The Interim Agreement granted the Palestinian Authority (PA) full jurisdiction over civil affairs in Areas A and B is responsibile only for public order, with Israel maintaining the "overriding responsibility or security for the purpose of protecting Israelis and confronting the threat of terrorism."
-According of the Agreement, Area C (60 percent of the territory in the West Bank, containing all the Israeli settlements) is under full lurisdiction for civil and security matters apart from issues for which powers and responsibility for external security as well as the responsibility for overall security of Israelis for the purpose of afeguarding their internal security and public order."
+The Interim Agreement granted the Palestinian Authority (Pa) full jurisdiction over civil affairs in Areas A and B comprising about 40 percent of the territory and 90 percent of the Palestinian population in the West Bank).
+The PA also assumed full responsibility for "internal security and public order" in Area A, while n Area B it is responsible only for public order, with Israel maintaining the "overriding responsibility or security for the purpose of protecting Israelis and confronting the threat of terrorism."
+According o the Agreement, Area C (60 percent of the territory in the West Bank, containing all the Israeli settlements) is under full Israeli jurisdiction for civil and security matters apart from issues for which powers and responsibility have been transferred to the PA by agreement, for example, in education nd health services.
+The Agreement also stipulated that despite the redeployment of its forces, "Israel hall continue to carry the responsibility for external security, as well as the responsibility for overall security of Israelis for the purpose of safeguarding their internal security and public order."

-- To empower women's protection committees and 'activate their real participation through equipping them with knowledge and skills in accountability mechanisms, dialogue, peaceful participation, national and international conventions'; - 2.
-To effectively plan and respond to humanitarian crises in order 'to ensure that the specific women and girls' needs in conflict and post-conflict situations are met'; - To protect less fortunate women and girls as well as 'strengthen the accountability mechanisms to decision-makers by ensuring safety and women human rights respect'.
+- To empower women's protection committees and 'activate their real participation through equipping them with knowledge and skills in accountability mechanisms, dialogue, peaceful participation, national and international conventions'; - To effectively plan and respond to humanitarian crises in order 'to ensure that the specific women and girls' needs in conflict and post-conflict situations are met'; - To protect less fortunate women and girls as well as 'strengthen the accountability mechanisms to decision-makers by ensuring safety and women human rights respect'.

 For the intervention ADWAR sought to support women and girls in Hebron Governorate.
-160 individuals (including 38 men) were targeted for support in the following priority communities: Masafer Bani Naem (46 individuals), Masafer Yatta (42 individuals), Almofakrah (32 individuals) and the Old City of Jerusalem (40 individuals).57 Beneficiaries' ages ranged between 17 and 62 years old, and 'they showed 100 per cent commitment to attend needs and effective planning meeting... whether they were influencers or social activists'.58
+160 individuals (including 38 men) were targeted for support in the following priority communities: Masafer Bani Naem (46 individuals), Masafer Yatta (42 individuals), Almofakrah (32 individuals) and the Old City of Jerusalem (40 individuals).
+Beneficiaries' ages ranged between 17 and 62 years old, and 'they showed 100 per cent commitment to attend needs and effective planning meeting... whether they were influencers or social activists'.
+58